Deconvolution of arbitrary distribution functions and densities: Abstract

 \section{Abstract}

-{In this article we recover the distribution function (and possible density) of an arbitrary random variable that is subject to an additive measurement error.
-This problem is also known as deconvolution and has a long tradition in mathematics.
-We show that the model under consideration always can be transformed to a model with a symmetric error variable, whose characteristic function has its values in the unit interval.
-As a consequence, the characteristic function of the target variable turns out as the limit of a geometric series.
-By truncation of this series, an approximation for the associated distribution function (and density) is established.
+{In this article we propose a novel approach for the deconvolution of the distribution function associated with an arbitrary probability measure (and possibly existing density).
+We first show that the initial convolution equation always can be transformed to a convolution equation that involves a symmetric distribution function, whose characteristic function has its values in the unit interval.
+As a consequence, the characteristic function of the target measure turns out as the limit of a geometric series.
+By truncation of this series, appro\-xi\-ma\-tions for distribution function and density are established.
 The convergence properties of these approximations are examined in detail across diverse setups.}